OpenSourceBrain/OSBv2/applications/backoffice/README.md

-# OSB portal app (www)
+# OSB admin (backoffice) app (www)
-The OSB portal app is the entrypoint of the OSBv2 platform.
-It serves the portal website.
+The OSB admin/backoffice app is for administrators to manage the OSB platform.

 ## Get started